 - (a) Development is encouraged in areas of significantly reduced capability for crops thus preserving higher yielding lands for agricultural uses. - (b) Provision is made for a broad mix of land uses throughout the IDP Area with opportunities within both the Village and County. - (c) The FLUC is not proscriptive in nature.
-For example, by showing an area as being generally intended for residential use, does not preclude using a portion of the lands so designated for associated parks/schools, neighbourhood commercial (e.g., neighbourhood commercial, day care), etc. - (d) Areas around Briker Lake are identified for recreational uses that are compatible with the required setbacks from the lagoon facilities. - (e) The areas of NW-7-47-2-W4M and SW-7-47-2-W4M, between the lagoon lands (LC-W District) and the Village, are designated for serviced industrial and country residential uses allowed within distance from the required setbacks for the lagoon facility.
+For example, by showing an area as being generally intended for residential use, does not preclude using a portion of the lands so designated for associated parks/schools, neighbourhood commercial (e.g., neighbourhood commercial, day care), etc. - (d) The FLUC takes into account the Highway 16 access management Alberta Transportation determines for that area.
+It is important to note that Map Map 9 shows the upgrades associated with the Highway 16 interchange access recommended by Alberta Transportation. - (e) Areas around Tyler Lake are identified for recreational uses that are compatible with the required setbacks from the lagoon and transfer station facilities. - (f) Subdivision and development for lands located in the IDP Area and within 800 m (0.5 mile) of a highway's right-of-way needs to be approved by Alberta Transportation.
+Note that no direct access to Highway 16 for this type of development is being proposed. - (g) The Serviced Business/Commercial areas are designated to allow for mixed-use business/commercial development that is compatible with surrounding land uses. - (h) The area of NE-26-50-3-4; LBP 2-A-0824794, along Highway 897, between the lagoon lands (LC-W District) and the Village, is designated for business/commercial uses allowed within distance from the required setbacks for the lagoon and transfer station facilities.